silverailscolo/ejb/_pages/en-us/computers-mymacs.md

 My stack <a id="HyperSite">HyperSite</a> allows me to maintain my personal website.
 In 2006, I ported it to Revolution, so I could continue on macOS.
 Read my 2024 farewell to HyperSite <a href='{{ "/blog/2024/goodbye-hypersite/" | relative_url }}'>here</a>.

-April 2024 I migrated my whole site from HyperSite + WordPress + Piwigo naar [Jekyll](https://jekyllrb.com/).
+April 2024 I migrated my whole site from HyperSite + WordPress + Piwigo to [Jekyll](https://jekyllrb.com/).